top of page

 Thesis: Identifying Chemical Modulators of C. elegans Stress Response for Use as Tools and Potential Anthelmintics

-Current Position: Dentistry Student
+Current Position: Dentistry Student at the University of Toronto

 Jacob Pyche, Pharmacology & Toxicology MSc Student